KPS Video Express had everything going for it, until a combo of the Asian Economic Crisis, regulatory changes, and piracy sunk its business model.

 To stock their shelves with VHS tapes, LaserDiscs, and CDs, KPS were largely dependent on large, local oligopolistic distributors, who took full advantage of their outsized market power.
 Their strong-arm tactics left KPS exposed to high prices, limited supply, and selection, eroding the company’s profitability.

-Garrie Roman, founder and former managing director of KPS, recalled that the distributors would “come to us and say, ‘If you don’t buy this many, I won’t sell you any.’”
+Garrie Roman, founder and former managing director of KPS, recalled that the distributors would tell him “‘If you don’t buy this many, I won’t sell you any.’”

 “On top of that, the prices were too high, and then the quality of the movies began to decline, so we were buying packages with a lot of crap in them.”